Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This is where color management comes into the picture.
-To have identical colors on all the devices or monitors, users have to install the same color profile on each.
-You can get these color profiles both from the monitor manufacturer and other third-party sources.
+To have identical colors on all devices or monitors, users must install the same color profile on each.
+You can get these color profiles both from the monitor manufacturer and from other third-party sources.

 While there’s also the option to go for display calibration hardware, color profiles, ICC (International Color Consortium), or ICM (Image Color Management), which are perfectly capable of providing optimal color accuracy.

-Now that you are aware of the basics, let’s walk you through the most relevant methods to eliminate the Color Management not working problem in Windows 11.
+Now that you know the basics, let’s walk you through the most relevant methods to eliminate the Color Management not working problem in Windows 11.